adrian-griffin/cargoport/README.md

 ## ✨ Features

 Handles docker service halting & backups of compose container's data, environment, & configs, storing all data in a `.tar.gz` archive by default.
-One of Cargoport's core design pillars is to enable easy and reliable transfer of backup data to remote machines, with the intent being that copies of containers are be portable and self-contained.
+One of Cargoport's core design pillars is to enable easy and reliable transfer of backup data to remote machines, with the intent being that copies of containers are portable and self-contained.

-✅ Minimal dependencies (just Go + rsync)
+✅ Minimal dependencies (just Go & Rsync)

-🔐 SSH keytool is built-in!
+🔐 SSH keytool is built-in.
 Cargoport handles its own SSH keys, and sharing public keys to remote targets is made easy with the `-copy-key` flag.

 🧷 Each and every backup snapshots the images & digests of the docker services, storing them alongside the `docker-compose.yml` file for easier and more reliable restoration (especially helpful when transferring between machines, pulling updates, using the `:latest` tag, etc.).

-📅 Cron-enabled by design, allowing both remote & local backup with one command.
+📅 Cron-compatible by design, allowing both remote & local backup with one command.
 Ready for hands-off automation!

 **Use cases include:**